 Image by Trina Koster

 I am an avid, amateur photographer.
 I work as a librarian in Toronto, Canada but I spend all my free time (and disposable income) photographing in Canada and around the world.
 I was born in South Africa, and have lived in Canada, the U.S., the U.K. and Malaysia.
-My love of photography started in my teens when my mother gave me an old Pentax Spotmatic and my parents allowed me to set up a black and white darkroom in the basement where I printed a lot of pretty terrible images.
-Now I enjoy photographing a variety of subjects - particularly remnants of the past - from old, wooden grain elevators on the Canadian Prairies to Mayan ruins in Mexico.
-I have recently started storm chasing on the Great Plains - a completely new obsession.
+My love of photography started in my teens when my mother gave me her old Pentax Spotmatic and my parents allowed me to set up a black and white darkroom in the basement where I printed a lot of pretty terrible images.
+I hope I have improved a bit since then.
+Now I enjoy photographing a variety of subjects - particularly remnants of the past - from old, wooden grain elevators on the Canadian Prairies to Mayan ruins in Mexico and am gravitating to a more and more minimalist style.